mitshah1207/avon/README.md

 ## Challenges outdoors
 Triggers outside include:
-(1) **Bigger dogs / confrontational dogs** (in which case we say "Look at that dog", he should look, turn back and we give a treat).
+- (1) **Bigger dogs / confrontational dogs** --> Calmly say "Look at that dog", he should look, enthusiastically then say "yes!", he turns back to accept a treat.
 On walks, when on a short normal lead, he MUST NOT be allowed to sniff or go near other dogs.
 Keep maximal distance, crossing roads/changing direction where possible.
-(2) **Bicycles** ("Look at that cycle" + treat), all the while trying to keep on moving not staying still.
-Getting much better.
+- (2) **Bicycles** --> Calmly say "Look at that cycle", he should look, enthusiastically then say "yes!", he turns back to accept a treat.

+## Guide to the outdoors
 **Walking on residential roads**
+- Would discourage from walking without explicit guidance.
+- We use the [canny collar](https://www.youtube.com/watch?v=e8KTcjYeaOA), walk him on our left, and keep the lead short.
-- Would discourage from walking without explicit guidance, however we use the [canny collar](https://www.youtube.com/watch?v=e8KTcjYeaOA) keeping the lead very short and using the command **'heel'** if he's by our side and not pulling - he will be ok in quieter roads.
-To give him the full length of the lead when he's going to the toilet or wanting to sniff around we use the command **'go sniff'**.
+- First mode of walking is using the command **'heel'**, he should be by or near our side and not pulling.
+- The second mode of walking on residential roads is to give him the full length of the lead when he's going to the toilet or wanting to sniff, we use the command **'go sniff!'** (majority of the time we use this manner of walking).

-**Walking in green areas**
+**Walking in green areas: much easier!**
+- In open spaces he is much calmer, and not triggered by things that upset him as he feels free and not restrained by a short lead.
-- If walking outdoors, the ideal scenario is to do this in a relatively quiet green space (e.g. Wimbledon Common, Richmond park).
-Ideally minimise walking on normal roads and going from a car directly to a green space, and then walking on the yellow 5m lead.
+- We use relatively quiet green spaces (e.g. Wimbledon Common, Richmond park).
+We walk him on the yellow 5m lead.
 We would tend to let him guide and explore in the world, and reward him each time he looks back at us, with a "good boy" or even a treat.
-- In open spaces he is much calmer, and not triggered by things that upset him as he feels free and not restrained by a short lead.
+He tends not to pull.
 - When on long lead, can sniff a dog for a maximum of 3seconds before we move on using "Avon come!" and tugging the lead and he will follow.
 Any longer and both dogs will end up fighting!

-**Playing in the park**
+**Playing in the park: avoid unless we have given instruction**
-- In the park, we use the green harness, to which we attach the 5-10metre lead.
-This is due to a few issues.
+- In the park, we use the green harness, to which we attach the 5 metre lead.
   - He does not yet have 100% recall (i.e. not guaranteed to come back if called)
   - He used to play chase the ball for 2-3 throws then run off in the distance to chase squirrels for the next 30-60 minutes - now resolved!
 He will chase the ball endlessly and is much more focussed on the play session.
   - **Avon doesn't like other dogs coming up to him**.
 He does not want to meet dogs and wants to only play with you and chase the ball.
 If a large dog comes up this can feel intimidating for him, hence he may become defensive and get into a fight. **We use a three second rule with dogs**.
 He can sniff for 3s then we say "Avon come" (the recall phrase) whilst being prepared to tug towards us on the long lead to remove him from that situation.